gammapy/gammapy/docs/development/setup.rst

 Notebooks
 ---------

-The ``docs/tutorials`` folder contains Jupyter notebooks that are part of the user documentation for Gammapy, though there may be also notebooks in other parts of the documentation.
-Most of the notebooks present in the documentation are executed during the process of the documentation building and converted to the Sphinx-formatted HTML files.
-Clean output stripped ``.ipynb`` notebooks files and ``.py`` scripts versions are also generated during the documentation building process and placed in the ``docs/_static/notebooks`` folder.
+The ``docs/tutorials`` folder contains tutorials that are part of the user documentation for Gammapy in the form of Jupyter notebooks.
+There may be also notebooks in other parts of the documentation.
+Except those specifically declared (see :ref:`skip-nb-execution`), all the notebooks present in the documentation are executed during the doc building process.
+They are all converted to the Sphinx-formatted HTML files, where clean output stripped ``.ipynb`` notebooks files and ``.py`` scripts versions are generated and placed in the ``docs/_static/notebooks`` folder.

-We do perform automated testing for notebooks set up (just check that they run and don't raise an exception) during the CI process (see below).
+We perform automated set-up testing for all notebooks (just check that they run and don't raise an exception) during the CI process (see below).
 It is also possible to perform tests locally on notebooks  with the ``gammapy jupyter`` command.
 This command provides functionalities for testing, code formatting, stripping output cells